Miscarriage: You Are Not Alone

 What causes a miscarriage?

 The majority of first-trimester miscarriages are thought to be random events caused by chromosomal abnormalities in the fertilized egg.
-Most often, this means that the egg or sperm had quality issues and as a result, the fertilized egg can't develop normally.
+Most often, this means that there are issues with egg or sperm health and as a result, the fertilized egg can't develop normally.
 Placental problems can also result in miscarriage.

 Maternal age, health, lifestyle choices, and trauma can affect the likelihood of a pregnancy ending in miscarriage.

 Sometimes a miscarriage is caused by problems that occur during the delicate process of early development.
 This would include an egg that doesn't implant properly in the uterus or an embryo with structural defects that prevent it from developing.

 Since most healthcare practitioners won't do a full-scale workup of a healthy woman after a single miscarriage, it's usually impossible to tell why the pregnancy was lost.
 And even when a detailed evaluation is performed – after you've had two or three consecutive miscarriages, for instance – the cause still remains unknown half the time.

 When the fertilized egg has chromosomal problems, you may end up with what's sometimes called a blighted ovum (now usually referred to in medical circles as an early pregnancy failure).
 In this case, the fertilized egg implants in the uterus and the placenta and gestational sac begin to develop, but the resulting embryo either stops developing very early or doesn't form at all.